programming-journal/programming-journal.github.io/submission/index.markdown

 ## Typesetting

-Submissions must use the [LateX template][latex template] of the journal.
-Please download the entire package; a manual is included.
+Submissions must use the [LaTeX template][latex template] of the journal.
+Please download the [template package][template package]; a manual is included.

 The template is also available in [Overleaf][overleaf].